awesomemotive/easy-digital-downloads/readme.md

 ## Bugs ##
 If you find an issue, let us know [here](https://github.com/pippinsplugins/Easy-Digital-Downloads/issues?state=open)!

+## Support ##
+This is a developer's portal for Easy Digital Downloads and should _not_ be used for support.
+Please visit the [support forums](https://easydigitaldownloads.com/support).

 ## Contributions ##
 Anyone is welcome to contribute to Easy Digital Downloads.
-Please make sure [guidelines for contributing](https://github.com/pippinsplugins/Easy-Digital-Downloads/blob/master/CONTRIBUTING.md) to this repository.
+Please read the [guidelines for contributing](https://github.com/pippinsplugins/Easy-Digital-Downloads/blob/master/CONTRIBUTING.md) to this repository.

 There are various ways you can contribute:

 1. Raise an [Issue](https://github.com/pippinsplugins/Easy-Digital-Downloads/issues) on GitHub
 2. Send us a Pull Request with your bug fixes and/or new features
 3. Translate Easy Digital Downloads into different languages
+4. Provide feedback and suggestions on enhancements